Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 277 trips per day across all routes, equating to approximately 39 weekly trips per individual stop.
+Only 12.1% of residents work from home (as per the 2021 Census; this figure may be influenced by COVID-19 conditions).
+Service frequency averages 156 trips per day across all routes, translating to approximately 22 weekly trips per individual stop.

 Frequently Asked Questions - Transport